-A thread is the basic unit of program execution; a thread performs a list of actions, one at a time, in order.
+Threads A thread is the basic unit of program execution; a thread performs a list of actions, one at a time, in order.
 To give you the impression that a system with one processor can run multiple tasks simultaneously, the system scheduler hands out time-slices of around 10 milliseconds to the highest priority thread capable of running.
 Tasks at the same priority level share time-slices on a round robin basis.
-Tasks do not have to use their full time slice, indeed it is good practice to relinquish your slice (sleeping) if you have nothing to do.
-Lower priority tasks rely on higher priority tasks "going to sleep" when they are idle or when they are blocked (for example, waiting for a disk read).
+Lower priority tasks rely on higher priority tasks "going to sleep" when they have nothing to do or when they are blocked (for example, waiting for a disk read).
 If this did not happen, low priority tasks would not run.